zsofiasomlai/pbx-group-security/content/challenges/hard/interesting-example.md

 skills      : Research, Passion
 ---

-Describe something (technology related) cool and intersting that you've done recently
+Describe something technology related that you've done recently that is cool and interesting:

 - Why did you do it?
 - What did you learn?